Diagonal Decoding Covariance Matrix Adaptation (DDCMA)

 Note

-DDCMA is a state-of-the-art improvement version of the well-designed CMA-ES algorithm, which enjoys both two worlds of SEP-CMA-ES (faster adaptation on nearly separable problems) and CMA-ES (more robust adaptation on ill-conditioned non-separable problems) via adaptive diagonal decoding.
-It is highly recommended to first attempt other ES variants (e.g., LMCMA, LMMAES) for large-scale black-box optimization, since DDCMA has a quadratic time complexity (w.r.t. each sampling).
+DDCMA is a latest improvement version of the well-designed CMA-ES algorithm, which enjoys both two worlds of SEP-CMA-ES (faster adaptation on nearly-separable problems) and CMA-ES (more robust adaptation on ill-conditioned non-separable problems) via adaptive diagonal decoding.
+It is highly recommended to first attempt other ES variants (e.g., LMCMA, LMMAES) for large-scale black-box optimization, since it has a quadratic time complexity (w.r.t. each sampling).

 - Parameters: